English Indian Malai Chaap Curry (1 Cup)

 Physical Activity

-Engage in light physical activity, like a short walk, after eating to help lower blood glucose levels.
+Engage in light physical activity, such as a short walk, after your meal to help manage blood glucose levels.

 Mindful Eating